 Mum’s afternoon tea was beautifully traditional.
 Delicate finger sandwiches, warm scones with clotted cream and tea infused jam, little mini pastries and beautiful bite sized cakes.
 The sandwiches’s were filled with smoked salmon and lemon cream cheese, coronation chicken, cucumber and egg and cress.
 There were then five little cakes and tarts, some looking far to pretty to eat!
 Mum reported that they were all delicious, and so filling that in fact, she couldn’t finish them all.

 You must of course, pay a visit to the shop next door.
-I could not resist, being the tea lover that I am, and I picked up some tea in a caddy, a tea diffuser and a pot of the Whittard limited edition Lemon Meringue White Hot Chocolate for Nik and the boys, (I almost came home with the Blueberry Cheesecake one too).
+I could not resist, being the tea lover that I am, and I picked up some tea in a caddy, a tea diffuser and a pot of the Whittard limited edition Hot Chocolate for Nik and the boys, (I almost came home with the Blueberry Cheesecake one too).
 I can tell you that it went down a treat and I am now officially the best Mum/Wife ever!
-There is also a gorgeous Queen of Hearts Tea for One that has been launched for Mothers Day that is just beautiful!
+There is also a gorgeous Alice in Wonderland Tea for One set that is just beautiful!

 So, there you have it.
 I have again, gone above and beyond my duty to you, in my attempt to try every afternoon tea in the land!
 The afternoon Tea diaries section of the blog has this latest addition.
 But don’t fret.
 I will continue with my duty, testing them all.
 Im here for you…….